NascHQ/nasc-blog/content/posts/hello-world.md

 ---

 Welcome, we're Nasc and this is our tech blog.
-Nasc co-founders ([@felipenmoura](https://twitter.com/felipenmoura) and [@jaydson](https://twitter.com/jaydson)) have been working with tehcnology for more than a decade.
-They have a strong and solid background working with software, mostly JavaScript.
+Nasc co-founders ([@felipenmoura](https://twitter.com/felipenmoura) and [@jaydson](https://twitter.com/jaydson)) have been working with tehcnology for more than a decade, having a strong and solid background working with software, mostly JavaScript.
 Like [Brendan](https://brendaneich.com/), they always bet on JavaScript.

-Nasc was born with the developer community as the main focus.
+Nasc was born with the developer community as its main focus.
-With tech events, tech content and open-source projects, our mission is always to deliver great things for developers, being a great JavaScript conference as [BrazilJS Conf](https://braziljs.org/conf), small meetups, small events, good and unprecedented content in video or text.
+With tech events, tech content and open-source projects, our mission is to deliver great things for developers, from tech events, such as meetups, small events to a great JavaScript conference as [BrazilJS Conf](https://braziljs.org/conf).
+Also sharing open-source projects and good and unprecedented content in video or text.

 Our goal with this blog is share with the global community what we're doing here in Porto Alegre, southern Brazil.
 We want to spread our findings, technology, thoughts and everything else all over the world.